bob-ros2/midistuff/README.md

 # MIDISTUFF

 A very simple MIDI recorder which either can be used as importable library or as standalone script.
+It can handle all MIDI Channel Voice Messages.
 It works on multiple plattforms with connected MIDI interface.

 This project is still in Beta phase and timings may jitter!